 Sugars, fats, processed foods are culprits as well.
 Eating a nutritious meal of the right amount of vegetables, protein and whole grains will help us live a healthy and active life.

 Caribbean Clean Eating involves making better food choices and cooking your food with fresh herbs and spices.
 Using condiments and spices without preservatives, or MSG adds more value to your health and may help avoid unnecessary trips to the doctor.

 My interpretation of Caribbean Clean Eating is simple.
 At home, we are not about depriving ourselves of the food we like.
 We buy fresh and organic produce.
 We do not buy meat, poultry, and seafood anywhere.
 There’s only a handful of supermarkets we trust.
 We follow a simple guideline when shopping and read all nutrition labels.
 We research, research and research!

-The most important aspect of Caribbean Clean Eating is flavor, the marriage of ingredients, herbs, spices, and culinary heritage.
-That is why condiments are a huge part of our cooking methods.
+The most important aspect of Caribbean Clean Eating is flavor which is the marriage of ingredients, herbs, spices, and culinary heritage.
+That is why condiments are a considerable part of our cooking methods.